Main Content

 For sequences of images, for example video data, use the sequences input argument.

-If you have data that fits in memory that does not require additional processing such as data augmentation, then specifying the input data as a numeric array is usually the easiest option.
+If you have data that fits in memory that does not require additional processing such as data augmentation, then specifying the input data as a numeric or categorical array is usually the easiest option.
 If you want to train with image files stored on disk, or want to apply additional processing such as data augmentation, then using datastores is usually the easiest option.
 For neural networks with multiple outputs, you must use a TransformedDatastore, CombinedDatastore, or minibatchqueue object.

 Tip